aurorascharff/next15-remix-jokes-rebuild/STEPS.md

 ## Form4 (save draft)

 - Add useTransition
+- Add onBlur saveDraft to form
 - Add onChange activeJoke
-- Show existing fake server actions
+- Show existing server actions
-- Pass draft from server (name, content only)
+- Pass draft from server
-- Add onBlur saveDraft to form
 - Add saveDraft function with transition
-- Update useEffect to clear draft on submit
+- Update useEffect to clear activeJoke
+- Clear draft in server action

 Notes: client-side only functionality, not sure the punchline, prog.enh.

 ## Form5 + createJoke4 (react hook form)

 - Replace useFormState with react-hook-form
+- Write onSubmit from useEffect
 - Add registers and onSubmit
 - Modify error messages
 - Modify server action to return message
 - Use normal button and add react hook form state
-- Write onSubmit

 Notes: lets say you dont care about prog.enh, really quick coding here or only show code.

 ## Form6 (useOptimistic)

-- Add useOptimistic hook inside a provider
+- Show useOptimistic hook inside a provider
 - Wrap layout with provider
-- Modify createJoke to use setOptimistic
+- Modify ontSubmit to use setOptimistic
 - Modify jokeslist to useOptimistic
-- Modify onSubmit to instantly clear etc.
+- Modify onSubmit to instantly clear and refresh on error
 - Remove "Adding..."
-- Add revalidate to server action and show only error toast
+- Add revalidate to server action

 Notes: optimistic update, feels like server isnt slow, limited because it needs to pass across layout page, really quick coding here or only show code.